brettz9/jamilih/README.md

 This is just equivalent to `U+00a0` (or in HTML, `&nbsp;`), the non-breaking-space.
 As a very frequently needed item in templates, this tiny item is easily available by default as well.

+## `body`

+This is an alias for `document.body` if available.
+Frequently used as a target for appending.

 # Rules (summary)